 We stay through the awards ceremony.
 Then, the students will head back to the buses.
 Feel free to come to the buses and congratulate the students.
 We want to get on the road quickly, but there are always last-minute items to pack, and the Directors must wait for the awards packet, so there are a few minutes to spare.

 The schedule will have an estimated time that the band will arrive back at Limestone.
-Mr. Empey will send text messages via Remind.com if our arrival time will vary significantly.
-(See “How We Communicate with You” on the website for how to sign up for the text messages.)
+The Directors will have the students communicate with their families if our arrival time will vary significantly.
 Please do not park by the sidewalk along the school; that is where the buses will pull up.
 And leave the space near the gate clear, so the trailers can get through to unload.

 When the buses arrive, the students will need some time to clean the buses, unload the trailers, put their instruments away, et cetera.
 Then they will be released to go home, rest up, and be ready for the next time!